 My second novel, Come In From The Cold, is on its way.
 Slowly.
 I am quite a fast writer now (only 3 years on this one, compared with 25 years for Dolphin Days.)

 It’s the editing that takes the time …… and the husband, of course.

-On March 26, 2019, I am on Suzanne Adair’s Relevant History Guest Post.
+On March 26, 2019, I featured on Suzanne Adair’s Relevant History Guest Post.
 The posts are all about the interesting pieces of history that you were never taught in history class.
-So to read horrific things about the Arctic Convoys to Russia in World War 2, visit her blog (www.SuzanneAdair.net/blog), and you might even win a free copy – when it’s published, WHICH WILL BE IN 2019.
-After all, I have to give myself a deadline.
+So to read horrific things about the Arctic Convoys to Russia in World War 2, visit her blog (www.SuzanneAdair.net/blog).

 Here is a little synopsis for ‘Come In From The Cold’, which is set mainly in Wester Ross in Scotland.
 Those of you who know that we have a cottage here will understand how the local history has intrigued and motivated me to discover more.